iamdudeman/sola-game-engine/README.md

 -----------------------------------------------------------------------------------------------------------------------

 ## TODO List
-* Add ability to disable input options maybe in SolaConfiguration?
-  * If game won't have mouse support for example no reason binding listeners
 * ColliderComponent
   * Ability to add offset for colliders
   * Ability to ignore certain collision types